jakesorce/clubhouse_ruby/README.md

 ## TODO

+- Fix the TODOs in the README
 - Actually accept csv response format
+- Can we use VCR for the specs?
 - The specs just use magic numbers based on things I entered in a Clubhouse account to try things out
 - The specs shared context and are generally rushed and bad
 - The errors/logs for a user are not great and can be improved